blindnet-io/product-management/refs/schemas/prif/RFC-prif.md

 Systems should interpret the transitivity of Rights Request the same way regardless of the Rights Request being received directly from the Data Subject or from a corresponding System.

-Convenient tables of Transitivity vlaues and corresponding user-facing descriptions, in different languages, are provided [here](https://github.com/blindnet-io/product-management/blob/devkit-schemas/refs/schemas/dictionary/transitivity/).
+Convenient tables of `transitivity` vlaues and corresponding user-facing descriptions, in different languages, are provided [here](https://github.com/blindnet-io/product-management/blob/devkit-schemas/refs/schemas/dictionary/transitivity/).

 #### Reply-to